Machine Learning for Predictive Maintenance in Screwed Components for Yachts

 Real-Time Monitoring and Predictions

-Once the predictive model is trained and validated, it can be deployed for real-time monitoring of screwed components.
-The model continuously analyzes incoming data from sensors or monitoring systems, comparing it against the learned patterns to make predictions about potential failures.
+After the predictive model is trained and validated, it can be deployed for real-time monitoring of screwed components.
+The model continuously analyzes incoming data from the sensors or monitoring systems, comparing it against the learned patterns to make predictions about potential failures.
 When a deviation from expected behavior is detected, maintenance alerts can be generated, enabling timely intervention before catastrophic failures occur.

 Continuous Improvement and Feedback Loop